 Nothing in this language obligates the Employer to establish a modified/light/alternative work program, except as required by law.

 4.07 Whistle Blowing Protection

-The Employer agrees to adhere to the whistle blowing protection pursuant to the Long-Term Care Homes Act (LTCHA).
+The Employer agrees to adhere to the whistle blowing protection pursuant to the Long-Term Care Homes Act (LTCHA) Fixing Long-Term Care Homes Act, 2021 as amended.

 ARTICLE 5 - NO STRIKES OR LOCKOUTS